juan11iguel/SOLhycool/deployment/README.md

 airflow standalone
 ```

+If it fails, it an issue with some configuration parameter missing in some airflow version!

+Add:
+`socket_cleanup_timeout = 30`

+Under `[workers]` section in the airflow.cfg.
+See [pull 52705](https://github.com/apache/airflow/pull/52705)

 In order for it to persist even when exiting the devcontainer, run the following command on the host:
 ```bash
 docker exec -d CONTAINER_NAME bash -c "source /miniconda3/bin/activate conda-env && airflow standalone"